Mixed Tensor Products, Capelli Berezinians, and Newton's Formula for $\mathfrak{gl}(m|n)$: Super version of Newton's formula and Capelli-type Berezinians

 \section{Super version of Newton's formula and Capelli-type Berezinians}

-We have now computed the image of the center, so we aim to describe the images of individual generators, as in \cite{GR_2021}.
-In \cite{GR_2021}, the images of the Gelfand generators are computed explicitly using a progression of identities related to Capelli generators, Capelli determinants, and an analogue of Newton's formula for $\gl(m)$ (see \cite{Umeda_1998}).
-However, in the super setting, there is no known analog of these formulas.
-Additionally, another challenge in the super setting is that the center is not finitely generated, which makes it harder to apply the method in \cite{Umeda_1998}.
-We appeal to the theory of Yangians to find identities for analogs of Capelli determinants (which we call Capelli Berezinians), including a new form of the super Newton's formula, which relates the Capelli Berezinians to Gelfand invariants.
-We then use this to compute the images of the latter under $\varphi$.
+We have now computed the image of the center of $U(\mathfrak{gl}(m+1|n))$ under $\varphi$, and now we will describe the images of individual generators, as in \cite{GR_2021}.
+In \cite{GR_2021}, the images of the Gelfand generators are computed explicitly using a progression of identities related to Capelli generators, Capelli determinants, and an analogue of Newton's formula for $\mathfrak{gl}(m)$ (see \cite{Umeda_1998}).
+In this section, we extend this approach to the super setting and explicitly compute the images of the Gelfand generators under $\varphi$, though some care is required given that the center of $U(\mathfrak{gl}(m+1|n))$ is infinitely generated.
+Along the way we appeal to the theory of Yangians to reprove a super-version of Newton's formula that will be useful for us.

-\subsection{Yangians for \texorpdfstring{$\gl(m|n)$}{gl(m|n)}}
+\subsection{Yangians for \texorpdfstring{$\mathfrak{gl}(m|n)$}{gl(m|n)}}

-Let us recall the Yangian $Y(\gl(m|n))$ as defined in \cite{Nazarov_1991} (also see \cite{Gow_2005}).
-This is the $\ZZ_2$-graded associative algebra over $\CC$ with generators
+Let us recall the Yangian $Y(\mathfrak{gl}(m|n))$ as defined in \cite{Nazarov_1991} (also see \cite{Gow_2005}).
+This is the $\mathbb{Z}_2$-graded associative algebra over $\mathbb{C}$ with generators

 and defining relations